From Dark Corner to DOT-COM:

 opponents.
 However, they understand the convenience of having near universal

-sees the number of candidates who have their own websites to reach voters,
+the number of candidates who have their own websites to reach voters, inspire

-inspire campaign workers, and raise money over the Internet.
-Do you expect
+campaign workers, and raise money over the Internet.
+Do you expect these same

-these same officials to withstand heavy pressure from the Internet Public to
+officials to withstand heavy pressure from the Internet Public to allow use of

-allow use of that same technology for voting after they get elected?
-The
+that same technology for voting after they get elected?
+The millions of voters

-by being able to vote with technology they use daily.
-The citizens with
+enfranchised by being able to vote with technology they use daily.
+The citizens

-mobility difficulties, the senior citizens who cannot or do not want to leave
+with mobility difficulties, the senior citizens who cannot or do not want to

-their homes, the citizens who face rapid and often unexpected dislocations
+leave their homes, the citizens who face rapid and often unexpected

-around election day, all make their own powerful arguments for accepting the
+dislocations around election day, all make their own powerful arguments for

-Internet as a standard voting technology.
-Do you expect them to stop pressing
+accepting the Internet as a standard voting technology.
+Do you expect them to

-the issue of OLV because there are concerns over security, cost, or
+stop pressing the issue of OLV because there are concerns over security, cost,

 problems and make the ballots accessible to them at home.